saionroy/ROBBIN-Rowhammer-Based-Backdoor-Injection-during-Inference/blacksmith/README.md

 Configuration parameters of Blacksmith that we did not need to modify frequently, and thus are not runtime parameters, can be found in the [`GlobalDefines.hpp`](include/GlobalDefines.hpp) file.

-## Citing our Work
+## Original Blacksmith Reference

-To cite the Blacksmith **paper** in other academic papers, please use the following BibTeX entry:
+This implementation is adapted from the original Blacksmith work.
+If you use this profiling tool, please cite the original Blacksmith paper:

 ```
 @inproceedings{20.500.11850/525008,